 These snakes are best kept singly except when they are being bred, but you may be able to keep them with other snakes the same size as long as you feed them separately.

-The Colombian Boa constrictor needs a good size cage.
-Its' housing can be set up as a woodland type terrarium, but keep the decor to the minimum.
+The Colombian Boa constrictor needs a good-sized cage.
+Its’ housing can be set up as a woodland-type terrarium, but keep the decor to the minimum.
 See the terrarium set-ups described under Basic Reptile and Amphibian Care for more information.
-A good size water dish will provide moderate humidity as well as a place for soaking and drinking.
+A good-sized water dish will provide moderate humidity as well as a place for soaking and drinking.
 A heavy limb for climbing on, resting on, and to aid in shedding makes the perfect decor.

 They do well at 82° to 95° F in the daytime and 72° to 80° F at night.
 Full spectrum lighting is important for your snakes well being and its long-term maintenance.
 You can use a substrate heating device for basic heating.
 For additional heat, you can add a full spectrum incandescent daytime bulb and a blacklight bulb or red incandescent bulb for nighttime heating.
 Be sure you use a thermometer so you don't let the terrarium become overheated!